Mohammed Shia' al-Sudani: Premiership

+The Economist described Baghdad construction boom taking place under al-Sudani, as well as digitalisation of government services.

+Relations with PMF and Coordination Framework

 The Economist has said that al-Sudani is affiliated with the Popular Mobilization Forces (PMF), and his tenure has seen their influence further increase in Iraq.
 His government has increased the number of troops for the PMF by 116,000, increasing the total number to around 230,000, and has set its budget to US$2.7 billion.
 It has also launched a building company affiliated with the PMF, named after killed PMF commander Abu Mahdi al-Muhandis; the company gives preferential access to government contractors and the government has awarded the company with strategic land.